-The CAQ will be scheduling up to ten sessions of 15–20 minutes each at which academic scholars can present their research idea to members of the CAQ’s Research Advisory Board (RAB).
+The CAQ will be scheduling multiple sessions of 15 minutes each, during which academic scholars will present their research idea to members of the CAQ’s Research Advisory Board (RAB):

-These sessions are available to all academics that conduct auditing research.
+These sessions are available to all academics that conduct auditing research – from PhD students to full professors.
 The RAB supports studies employing a wide range of research methodologies, including archival studies, meta analyses, modeling, literature reviews, behavioral/experimental research studies, and descriptive analyses.
-New and experienced auditing researchers may submit a request to make a pitch.

 - RAB members who are participating in this event will review the Kinney Three Paragraphs to familiarize themselves with your research idea.

-- At the appointed time, you will make a brief five-minute pitch about your research idea (similar to what entrepreneurs do on ).
+- At the appointed time, you will make a brief 5-minute pitch about your research idea (similar to what entrepreneurs do on Shark Tank).

-- Once you’ve made your pitch, RAB members will provide feedback and ask questions.
+- Once you’ve made your pitch, you will have 10-minutes to hear from the RAB members, who may provide feedback and ask questions.

 - You will also be able to ask questions of the RAB members.